 There are two significant aspect to any mobile network, the radio access network (RAN) and the core.
 5G is design with virtualisation at the heart, so many of the radio network and core operations are virtualised and implemented on a cloud infrastructure.
 This speeds things up from a hardware a server based network.
 For 5G:

 5G will support network slicing.
 This means that an operator will be able to run virtual networks over their real network; thus dedicating part of the spectrum to specific needs.
 For example the control of autonomous vehicles has a different requirement than viewing a 4K video.
 Different virtual networks will be available, maybe not to the public but for big inductrial businesses to purchase.

-The ultra high frequencies, providing ultra high urban capacity, will need many masts within these urban areas and mobile operators are seeking to attach masts onto street furniture making 5G a ubiquitous urban network.
-One main feature within 5G technology is the management of the interaction and handover between these small cells, and between small and normal or macro cells.
+The ultra high frequencies used in mmWave signals, providing ultra high urban capacity, will need many masts within these urban areas and mobile operators are seeking to attach masts onto street furniture making 5G a ubiquitous urban network.
+One main feature within 5G technology is the management of the interaction and handover between these small cells, and between small and macro cells.